 - Personal commitment to and demonstration of transformational learning and practicing Sierra Club’s equity values and principles.

 - Equity Analysis and Practice.
 You are aware of your group identities and how they have shaped your life and experiences at work.
 You have an analysis of how racism and other forms of oppression in society impact relationships, systems and culture.
 You bring experience and skills for working effectively with colleagues across group identities and position/role.

-- Effective communication skills and the ability to communicate across diverse identities, communities, audiences and mediums.
+- Strong oral and effective written communication skills and the ability to communicate across diverse identities, communities and audiences.

 - Experience using a variety of in person and online/virtual tools, for example tools such as Zoom, peer to peer texting and Mobilize, and venues for volunteer outreach and engagement.

 The strongest candidates will also demonstrate the following experience, skills and competencies:

 - Experience developing organizing strategy to achieve short term and long term goals.